Surgery groups of the fundamental groups of hyperplane arrangement complements: The Isomorphism Conjecture and related results

 \section{The Isomorphism Conjecture and related results}

-The Isomorphism conjecture of Farrell and Jones ([\cite{FJ}, \S1.6, \S1.7]) is a fundamental conjecture and implies many well-known conjectures in algebra and topology (see \cite{Lu} for a quick introduction to the conjecture or see \cite{LR}).
-The statement of the conjecture has been stated in a very general setup of equivariant homology theory in \cite{BL0}.
+The Isomorphism conjecture of Farrell and Jones ([\cite{FJ}, \S1.6, \S1.7]) is a fundamental conjecture and implies many well-known conjectures in algebra and topology (see \cite{Lu} for a quick introduction to the conjecture and its consequences or see \cite{LR}).
+The statement of the conjecture has been stated in a general setup of equivariant homology theory in \cite{BL0}.
 We recall the statement below.

 Let ${\cal H}^?_*$ be an equivariant homology theory with values in $R$-modules for $R$ a commutative associative ring with unit.

 A {\it family} of subgroups of a group $G$ is defined as a set of subgroups of $G$ which is closed under taking subgroups and conjugations.
 If $\cal C$ is a class of groups which is closed under isomorphisms and taking subgroups then we denote by ${\cal C}(G)$ the set of all subgroups of $G$ which belong to $\cal C$.
 Then ${\cal C}(G)$ is a family of subgroups of $G$.
 For example $\cal {VC}$, the class of virtually cyclic groups, is closed under isomorphisms and taking subgroups.
 By definition a {\it virtually cyclic group} has a cyclic subgroup of finite index.